acquia/blt/docs/local-development.md

 There are also other changes you can make if you choose to match the Acquia Cloud server configuration more closely.
 See Drupal VM's example configuration changes in Drupal VM's `examples/acquia/acquia.overrides.yml` file.

-Subsequently, you should use `vagrant` commands to interact with VM.
+Subsequently, you should use `vagrant` commands to interact with the VM.
 Do not re-run `blt vm`.
 For instance, use `vagrant up` to start the VM, and `vagrant halt` to stop it.

 Note: With a Drupal VM setup, BLT expects all commands (with the exception of commands in the `blt vm` namespace), to be executed within the VM.
 To SSH into the VM, simply run `vagrant ssh` as you did in the "Install Drupal" step above.